 Long ago, after I was done quilting, I had a lot of fabric left over and began making cloth drawstring bags.
 I am not a great seamstress - I just folded over the edges and sewed them down, making a sleeve for the drawstring, then folded the bag in half and sewed together.
 I thought I was clever for figuring out how to make the bottom square (I had a cloth lunchbag I bought and I analyzed it to figure out how that was done).
 I sent some to my sister who uses them for shoe bags when she and her husband travel.
 (I thought I had an old blog post about the fabric bags but I must have deleted it during my Blog Purge - let me know if you want to know how to fold the bottom for a flat square bottom in a bag.)

-Also, while we were in Misery (2003-2006) I found a very handy use for a cloth bag.
-I was on my way to the bathroom with a feminine napkin in my hand, wearing a suit with no pockets when a male coworker called to me from his office to ask me a question.
-WHAT TO DO WITH THE NAPKIN?
+While we were in Misery (2003-2006) I found a very handy use for a cloth bag.
+I was on my way to the bathroom with a feminine pad in my hand, wearing a suit with no pockets when a male coworker called to me from his office to ask me a question.
+WHAT TO DO WITH THE PAD?
 Luckily I was wearing a long sleeve suit jacket and pulled my hand up my sleeve, but was still caught off-guard.
 (Like: Seriously?
 I can't even go to the bathroom without answering a dumb question?
 Anyway-) So.
-I put my feminine products into a little cloth drawstring bag and from then on that is what I used - carrying the little bag with me down the hall.
+I put my feminine products into a little cloth drawstring bag and from then on I carries the little bag with me down the hall.

 Recently, I found some Zippered Pouch tutorials online (links below) and decided I would like one for my purse, rather than a drawstring bag, which is kind of difficult and messy, with everything a jumble.
 For Admin Professionals Day this year someone in the office gave me a $10.00 JoAnn Fabric gift card, so I went shopping for fabric and zippers.
 I will say that I wasn't happy with the fabric I bought - thin and cheap, very thready.
 But I don't know of a quilt shop here where I can get good-quality cotton quilting fabric.